oddpre/portfolio/README.md

-# portfolio
+# juleferie
-This is the portfolio, it will be updated from time to time.
+This is a project using CSS, HTML and some JS.